onurtatli/InvenTree/README.md

 ## Documentation

-For InvenTree documentation, refer to the [InvenTre documentation website](https://inventree.github.io).
+For InvenTree documentation, refer to the [InvenTree documentation website](https://inventree.github.io).

 ## Integration